thpongue/rockpaperscissors/docs/artifacts.md

 			- [] set up email from domain
 			- [] invite lu for a game!
 			- [] come up with a seperate production build where we're not using express in debug mode (or anything else)
+			- [] error server event might go to all games - test
 	- [] on connect we need to be passed the state
 		- does this mean I need to store state on the server?
 Or can i just rebroadcast from each client?
 	- [] multiplayer